Welcome to today's edition of the Rush 24-7 podcast.

 Instead, the drive-bys are doing everything they can to focus on crazy conservative candidates.

-All of these nutcase conservatives of the Tea Party, the unsophisticated, don't know what they're doing Tea Party people.
+All of these nutcase conservatives of the Tea Party, the unsophisticated, don't know what they're doing, Tea Party people.

 That has become the focus of the media.

-I mean, even the unemployment news, they if they wanted to, they could try to spin this as good.
+I mean, even the unemployment news, if they wanted to, they could try to spin this as good.

-We're coming out of the but they it's so obviously not good, even though it's minimally uptick, they're not even harping on that because they know that anybody focusing real attention on the employment story is going to have to focus on how rotten it is and how much it has not improved.
+They're not even harping on that because they know that anybody focusing real attention on the employment story is going to have to focus on how rotten it is and how much it has not improved.

-Now look back four years.
+Now, look back four years.

-In the House of Representatives, just four years ago.
+Look at what we did to ourselves in the House of Representatives just four years ago.

-We made Nancy Pelosi the speaker.
+We made Nancy Pelosi the Speaker.

 We put Barney Frank in charge of financial services.